darksoil-studio/hc-dev-training/index.md

 Participants will develop an app from a few options to during the hackathon, with async support on a discord server, and 2 dedicated live support sessions.

-#### Project Support (optional)
+#### Project Support

-Ongoing async support is available to participants for two weeks after the hackathon ends, with a live session for support, project updates, and feedback at the end of the month.
+Participants get access to two weeks of async support after the hackathon ends, with live sessions to present their projects progress and receive feedback at the end of the month.

 ## Details